AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/new-discover-dashboard-guide.md

 ---
-description: New Discover Dashboard Guide - [!DNL Marketo Measure] - Product
+description: "Maps legacy Discover dashboards to the redesigned versions and highlights key changes in navigation and metrics"
-title: New Discover Dashboard Guide
+title: Discover Dashboard Guide
 feature: Reporting
 exl-id: 088ccd63-dcf8-49c0-abbb-02f10ed8ae6e
+hidefromtoc: yes
 ---

-# New Discover Dashboard Guide {#new-discover-dashboard-guide}
+# Discover Dashboard Guide {#new-discover-dashboard-guide}

 We're thrilled to introduce our Discover dashboard redesign.
 Our primary goal is to offer you a more streamlined and intuitive experience.
 With cleaner visuals and simpler navigation, this revamp not only retains most of the existing metrics, but also introduces fresh insights.
 Dive in and discover the enhanced clarity and added value.